 A few hours later, while grocery shopping with my wife, my iPhone started blowing up with retweet and @reply notifications.
 By the end of the day I had amassed around 300 volunteers and figured that turning it into a formal 365 day project might be fun.

 When the count hit 700, I revised my initial goal of 365 to 730 (that’s two a day for a year), due to the increased demand and not wanting to let anyone down.
 At around the same time, I started getting inquiries about the project, and whether I was accepting donations.
-At the suggestion of friends and some newfound supporters, I decided to put up a page to better explain the project and a PayPal button on the site for those who really really really wanted me to draw their portrait.
-Request a PaperFaces drawing of your portrait now.
+At the suggestion of friends and some newfound supporters, I published this page to better explain the project and added PayPal buttons on the site for those who wanted to motivate me to keep the project going.

 When I began the project I attempted to draw each face as detailed and accurately as possible.
 Even though I’m classically trained in illustration and the fine arts, photo realism isn’t really “my bag.”
-Part of what attracted me to Paper by 53 is its small toolset, lack of zoom, and focused color palettes.
-Trying to interpret each portrait using these constraints helped me to stumble across the whole “blank face” look and ultimately grow as an artist.
+Part of what attracted me to Paper by 53 was its small tool set, lack of zoom, and focused color palettes.
+Trying to interpret each portrait using these constraints helped me to stumble across the whole “blank face” look and grow as an artist.

 It all starts with a list.
-If there are any donators in the queue, I work on their portraits first.
-With over 1,700 portrait requests, I need a way to accurately check who has retweeted my initial post.
+If there are paying commissions in the queue, I work on those portraits first.
+With over 2,300 portrait requests, I need a way to accurately check who has retweeted my initial post.
 I use Favstar.fm to view all my retweets and determine who is next, then grab their Twitter avatar and save it to my iPhone’s camera roll.
 It’s by no means a perfect system, and requests do fall through the cracks, but it’s the best I’ve come up with so far.

 Next, I fire up Paper on my iPad, draw a black square with the pen tool, and start roughing out the illustration with the pencil tool.
 What works well for me is resting an iPhone right on the iPad’s screen so I can reference the original photograph as I draw.
 This allows me to relax in my living room with the family, instead of sitting at a desk in a studio.